jbomanson/kak-spec.kak/README.md

 Usage: **kak-spec** [_option_...] _script_...

-Runs tests specified in kakoune _script_ files.
+Runs tests specified in kakoune _script_ files or in files under a "spec" directory matching the pattern "*.**kak-spec**".

 Each _script_ is ran in a separate **temporary kakoune session**.
 Different _script_ runs may happen in any order, possibly in parallel.